ikunetwork/WhitePaper/README.md

 - **IKU:** ~55 million/<5 years = ~ $11 million per year spend.

-We calculate the the IKU model to be ~17x less expensive with 6x greater scientific probability of approval.
+By design, the IKU model is ~17x less expensive with significantly greater probability of scientific success.
+Upon blockchains gaining more adoption, we anticipate further productivity efficienciess.

 ### Token and License